Strike Vote

 December 1st – 7th

-A strike vote is a vote held by the Union in order to confirm that the membership is ready and willing to strike in order to have its bargaining demands met.
+A strike vote, also known as a strike mandate vote, is a vote held by the Union in order to confirm that the membership is ready and willing to strike in order to have its bargaining demands met.
 A strike vote is “successful” when a majority of our members vote to support their bargaining teams, up to and including a strike.
+In other words, it gives the bargaining team a ‘mandate’ to take steps towards a strike if necessary.

 A successful strike vote does not automatically trigger a strike, and nor does it mean that a strike is inevitable.